[Python] That's it! A summary of pytest mocks!

 def test_get_name(mocker): test_error_message = "The target user does not exist" # Raise an exception with get_name() of the UserInfo class mock_get_name = mocker.patch.object( UserInfo, "get_name", side_effect=Exception(test_error_message) )

-The implementation is also simple; specify the exception class instance you want to raise for side_effect and you're done.
+The implementation of this method is also simple;specify the exception class instance you want to raise for `side_effect`you just need to

-If the method you're testing handles some kind of processing when an exception occurs, you can use this method to pass the processing route when an exception occurs, thereby increasing test coverage.
+If the method being tested performs some kind of processing when an exception occurs, you can use this method to route the test through the exception handling route and increase test coverage.

 summary

-In this blog, I have introduced methods and implementation methods to use depending on the usage scenario, but I believe that the code itself is simple and easy to implement.
+In this blog, we introduced methods and implementations categorized by their use case, but I think all of them were simple and easy to implement.

-Also, as I wrote at the beginning, this article has been limited to only the things that the author thinks are important to remember, so conversely, there are still many functions and methods that have not been introduced here.
+Also, as I mentioned at the beginning, this content is limited to only what I personally think is worth remembering, so conversely, there are still many more features and methods that I haven't introduced here.
+If

-If you are interested, please refer to the official documentation and look for better implementations and useful functions!
+you are interested, please refer to the official documentation to find better implementations and useful features!
 That's all

 for today!
 See you next time!